Is the HubSpot Salesforce integration worth it?

 A strong integration connects every stage of your funnel, from first touch to closed-won and beyond, inside a single workflow.

 Marketing can see which leads convert fastest.
 Sales gets behavioral context to prioritize better.
 Service handles issues with full visibility.
+When insights move freely, teams work faster, personalize smarter, and measure what actually drives revenue (HubSpot, 2024).

 This alignment is why many RevOps teams treat the integration as core infrastructure that encourages syncing accountability, rather than just a series of sync error fixes.